ayumi-cloud/oc-security-module/docs/api/firewall_requests.md

 Value | Description
 ---|---
-deviceManufacturer | A string containing the manufacturer of the device, i.e. 'Apple' or 'Samsung'. deviceModel | A string containing the model of the device, i.e. 'iPhone' or 'Galaxy S4'. deviceSeries | A string containing the device series information, i.e. 'Smart TV'. deviceCarrier | A string containing the mobile carrier name, i.e. 'DoCoMo'. deviceIdentifier | A string containing a device identification, i.e. 'iPhone'. deviceFlag | A string attach a special flag to a range of devices, i.e. 'S60' for some Nokia Series 60. deviceType | A string containing the type of property, see **Device Type List** - for full details. deviceSubtype | A string containing the sub type of the property, e.g. 'smart' or 'feature' for a phone. deviceIdentified | An integer displaying the number of api properties found.
+deviceManufacturer | A string containing the manufacturer of the device, e.g. 'Apple' or 'Samsung'. deviceModel | A string containing the model of the device, e.g. 'iPhone' or 'Galaxy S4'. deviceSeries | A string containing the device series information, e.g. 'Smart TV'. deviceCarrier | A string containing the mobile carrier name, e.g. 'DoCoMo'. deviceIdentifier | A string containing a device identification, e.g. 'iPhone'. deviceFlag | A string attach a special flag to a range of devices, e.g. 'S60' for some Nokia Series 60. deviceType | A string containing the type of property, see **Device Type List** - for full details. deviceSubtype | A string containing the sub type of the property, e.g. 'smart' or 'feature' for a phone. deviceIdentified | An integer displaying the number of api properties found.